Virus outbreak delivers tech darlings a harsh reality check

 Analysts, however, remain largely bullish.
 “We believe both Uber and Lyft will come out the other side still well placed to capture growth and opportunity,” said Wedbush Securities analyst Daniel Ives.

+Drivers are another story.
+San Diegan Christopher Chandler, who’s been driving for both companies for two years, said he’s lost more than 80% of his income since riders all but vanished.
+“I’m going to have to make some hard choices about what bills I won’t pay this month,” said Chandler, who has switched to deliveries that don’t come close to covering his former ride income.

-Some lesser-known companies, however, have benefited from teh pandemic.
+Other lesser-known companies, however, have benefited from the pandemic.
 Zoom, the video conferencing provider, has seen its stock soar to new highs in recent weeks; shares have nearly quadrupled compared to their IPO price just 11 months ago.

 Not so long ago, the meal-kit maker Blue Apron was threatened with delisting from the New York Stock Exchange after its shares fell below the exchange minimum of $1.
 Since the beginning of March, however, company shares have more than tripled after it reported a sharp increase in consumer demand fueled by stay-at-home orders.